3 integration tips to make our new partner's lives much easier

 - More commonly, some discrepancies can be related to clicks or impressions sent server-side.
 Whenever a partner wants to redirect users directly to the App Store (or any other landing page), the engagements are meant to be sent to Adjust server-side.
 To make sure that legitimacy of such user interactions is true, we require device identifiers to be passed along with any other information.
 Failing to send given data on server notification would end up with us rejecting it and, of course, not taking those engagements into consideration once it comes to user attribution processes.

 These are the most suggested “best practices” when it comes to campaign and tracking setups.
 We encourage our partners to spend some time beforehand and look into the details of how it all works, and we gladly walk our partners through the process should problems arise.
-Our docs also contain a lot of information which can help you get started.
+Adjust Help Center also contain a lot of information which can help you get started.